"Premium" Private Test Ride and BC Tour Report

 A reliable mind bender

-One of the attractions of Moiwa is being able to explore backcountry trails using a quad and a light hike.
-We started by skiing a few courses through a beautiful birch forest to warm up, then hiked deep into the mountains.
-Each guide was assigned to a position at the front, rear, front, and rear, creating a luxurious arrangement.
-It gave us a premium sense of security.
+One of the attractions of Moiwa is that you can explore backcountry courses with a quad chairlift and a light hike.
+We skied down a few runs through the beautiful birch forest to warm up, and then hiked deep into the mountains.
+The guides were assigned to the front, front, back, and rear, creating a luxurious setup that gave us a premium sense of security.

-The weather changed every time we stopped, from clear skies to blizzards.
-The guides repeatedly discussed which route would be best to take in response to the ever-changing conditions.
+The weather changed every time we stopped, with periods of sunshine followed by blizzards.
+The guides repeatedly discussed which route was best to adapt to the ever-changing conditions.

 Most of the members were using Mindbenders.
 While the Wayback is good for tours that include long hikes, the Mindbenders are recommended if you want to prioritize both climbing performance and smoothness.
 The Mindbenders were certainly stable and easy to maneuver, and were fun to use on tight tree runs and rough powder